East Ardsley: History

 East Ardsley once had a diverse economy, including agriculture, textiles, railways and coal-mining.
 Its coal mine closed in 1968 – the same year that the nearby Middleton pit closed.
 On the site of the old pit head now stands the headquarters of Sharp Business Systems, the UK arm of Sharp Corporation, which supplies and services photocopiers.
 The village had many co-op departments all of which are now closed.
-The old coop on Thorpe Road changed hands to become Moorknoll Upholstery and after that, Restyle fitness.
-More recently the property is now occupied by The Mulberry House Beauty Salon.

 Amblers Mill is at the crossroads of the A650 Bradford Road, Westerton Road and Common Lane.
 The building has ceased textile production and now houses Country Baskets.
 In 2007 the former railway sidings site started to be redeveloped for housing.
 The owners of the Country Baskets wholesaler were both killed in a helicopter accident on Saturday 26 January 2008.

 The M62 and M1 motorways intersect near here.
 The main A650 road from Wakefield to Bradford also goes through the village.
 The Bay Horse Pub, a long-standing and historical part of East Ardsley can be found on Bradford Road.

 The village was also formerly served by Ardsley railway station.

+The village contains a somewhat sizeable church, in which are a rare rank of Bells which play occasionally.

 The entertainer Ernie Wise was brought up in East Ardsley.